ansible/awx-operator/roles/backup/README.md

 metadata:
   name: awxbackup
   namespace: my-namespace
+spec:
+  tower_name: mytower
 ```

-> The metadata.name you provide, is the name of the AWX deployment you intend to backup from (in case you have multiple in the same namespace).
+Note that the `tower_name` above is the name of the AWX deployment you intend to backup from.

 Finally, use `kubectl` to create the backup object in your cluster: